priyavrat-misra/personal-website/content/blog/first-pc-build-journey.md

 | PSU | [Corsair CV 650 Watt 80+ Bronze Certified](https://www.corsair.com/us/en/Categories/Products/Power-Supply-Units/Power-Supply-Units-General-Purpose/CV-Series/p/CP-9020211-NA) |
 | Case | [Corsair SPEC-05 ATX Mid Tower Case](https://www.corsair.com/ww/en/Categories/Products/Cases/Mid-Tower-ATX-Cases/Carbide-Series-SPEC-05-Mid-Tower-Gaming-Case-%E2%80%94-Black/p/CC-9011138-WW) |

 Now, you might be wondering: “Why on earth did you buy a **GT 1030** in 2022?”
 Excellent question!
-The short answer: {{<a_blank url="https://en.wikipedia.org/wiki/2020%E2%80%93present_global_chip_shortage" title="global chip shortage">}}.
+The short answer is the {{<a_blank url="https://en.wikipedia.org/wiki/2020%E2%80%93present_global_chip_shortage" title="global chip shortage">}}.
 My plan was to use it as a placeholder until the GPU market cooled off.
 Until then, it was the little graphics card that could.

-**_UPDATE:_** About a year later, I finally upgraded to an **RTX 3060 Ti**, along with a couple of other improvements:
+**_UPDATE:_** About a year later, I finally upgraded to an **RTX 3060 Ti** along with a couple of other improvements:

 | | |
 | :- | -: |